malessandrini/boswars-user-manual/boswars-manual-en.md

 That will last for a limited amount of time, until all the rocks in an area are exhausted.

-The more effective way is finding magma spots (also called "hot spots") and build a magma pump on it.
-The pump will provide a steady flow of magma.
+The more effective way is finding magma spots (also called "hot spots") and build magma pumps on them.
+A pump will provide a constant flow of magma.
 To do that, select an engineer, than select "Build" in the action menu (or press B), then "Magma pump" (M) in the submenu, and finally click on the magma spot to start construction.
 A faster way is selecting an engineer and right-clicking on a magma spot.
 Here is a magma spot alone and after a magma pump has been built on it:

 ![Magma spots](pics/map/magma.png "Magma spots and pumps")

 (there also exists a weaker magma spot, not shown here.)

 Magma spots are often rare, and rocks have a limited duration, so magma is often the biggest problem in managing resources.
-Be sure to look for new magma spots as soon as you expand your dominion.
+Be sure to look for new magma spots as soon as you expand your domain.
 A good income of magma is the key to build a big army fast.

 (You can even get magma by harvesting existing structures, including your own ones, but that's very inefficient.)

 If you want to keep going on harvesting trees and rocks even later in the game, you can use an harvester (see [Building units](#building-units)), that is a specialized vehicle that can harvest resources more efficiently.
-You can give it orders just like you would do with engineers.
+You can give it orders just like you would with engineers.